Kenya and Tanzania - An African Safari

 Look out for the feet when reading about a tour!

-Relaxed
+• Relaxed

-Moderate
+• Moderate

-Expect guided walking tours of attractions with occasional inclines and stair climbs, some long days and multiple hotel changes during the holiday.
-Your accommodation may require access via stairs, a short walk to reach hotel facilities and have showers over baths.
-Travellers with walking sticks are welcome unless there is overnight rail or overnight cruising - please check with staff.
+For travellers who walk confidently and unaided.
+In addition to Relaxed requirements, expect guided walking tours that may include gentle inclines and stair climbs, some longer days, and multiple hotel changes.
+Access to accommodation may involve stairs, short walks to facilities, and showers over baths.
+Walking sticks are welcome unless the tour includes overnight rail or cruising—please check with staff.

-Active
+• Active

 Requires good general fitness.
 Excursions will be over more difficult terrain and require a certain level of agility.
 You will be required to walk confidently for up to 3 hours over uneven surfaces including soft sand, rocky surfaces and creek crossing.
 Some itineraries will explore remote locations.
 No walkers allowed.

-Challenging
+• Challenging